Billing model for Microsoft Entra External ID

 About monthly active users (MAU) billing

-In your Azure AD tenant, guest user collaboration usage is billed based on the count of unique guest users with authentication activity within a calendar month.
-This model replaces the 1:5 ratio billing model, which allowed up to five guest users for each Azure AD Premium license in your tenant.
+In your Microsoft Entra tenant, guest user collaboration usage is billed based on the count of unique guest users with authentication activity within a calendar month.
+This model replaces the 1:5 ratio billing model, which allowed up to five guest users for each Microsoft Entra ID P1 or P2 license in your tenant.
 When your tenant is linked to a subscription and you use External Identities features to collaborate with guest users, you'll be automatically billed using the MAU-based billing model.

 Your first 50,000 MAUs per month are free for both Premium P1 and Premium P2 features.
-To determine the total number of MAUs, we combine MAUs from all your tenants (both Azure AD and Azure AD B2C) that are linked to the same subscription.
+To determine the total number of MAUs, we combine MAUs from all your tenants (both External ID and Azure AD B2C) that are linked to the same subscription.

-The pricing tier that applies to your guest users is based on the highest pricing tier assigned to your Azure AD tenant.
-For more information, see Azure Active Directory External Identities Pricing.
+The pricing tier that applies to your guest users is based on the highest pricing tier assigned to your Microsoft Entra tenant.
+For more information, see Microsoft Entra External ID Pricing.

-Link your Azure AD tenant to a subscription
+Link your Microsoft Entra tenant to a subscription

 Under Subscriptions, select Linked subscriptions.